 Lexis, Westlaw & Bloomberg Law * Other Databases * B.U.
 Catalog *eJournals * CALI Lessons * Research Guides

-Steven Ellis (email@example.com, x8-6748 ) provides faculty support for Lexis, Westlaw and Bloomberg Law, such as assisting with custom logins, adding a shortcut to the services to your computer, and troubleshooting any access or printing issues.
-All faculty members are automatically connected to the high speed Lexis and Westlaw printers located in the Pappas Copy Room.
-Printouts are delivered on weekdays to faculty mailboxes.
+Steven Ellis (firstname.lastname@example.org, x8-6748 ) provides faculty support for Lexis, Westlaw and Bloomberg Law, such as assisting with custom logins, adding a shortcut to the services to your computer, and troubleshooting any access or printing issues.

 The library licenses resources from hundreds of providers.
 The majority of these resources may be accessed locally or remotely by using the customized links on the library web pages and authenticating using your BU login name and Kerberos password.